Presidential race now a dogfight as Romney surges

 “This is the American way.
 We go where there’s trouble.
 We go where we’re needed.
 And right now we’re needed.
 Right now the American people need us,” he said.

-Additional reporting by Steve Holland and Jeff Mason in Ohio; Editing by Alistair Bell and Christopher Wilson
+Additional reporting by Steve Holland in Iowa and Jeff Mason in Ohio; Editing by Alistair Bell and Christopher Wilson